Travelling Solo in Austria

 Austria has dozens of lakes with opportunities for hiking and cycling.
 Hallstatt is one of the most picturesque villages in the country and is a UNESCO site.
 This is also home to the oldest salt mine in the world.
 Klagenfurt is near Lake Worthersee and is a popular destination in the summer and one of Europe’s largest lakes.
 Don’t forget your bikini either as you’ll find several beaches on the lake shores.

-If you do visit in the winter, mooch the Christmas markets at the lakeside villages of St. Wolfgang, St. Gilgen and Strobl.
+If you do visit in the winter, mooch around the Christmas markets at the lakeside villages of St. Wolfgang, St. Gilgen and Strobl.
 Vienna turns into an Ice World from January to March where you can ice-skate at City Hall Square.
+From the historic village of St. Wolfgang, you can take a boat ride across Lake Wolfgang to the picturesque village of St. Gilgen.

 Two of the must-sees are Europe’s biggest waterfall – Krimml Falls which cascades down a mountain valley, and the world’s largest ice caves high above the village of Wergen – one that should definitely be on your Austrian bucket list.

-Other places to see in Austria are: the historic village of St. Wolfgang where you can take a boat ride across Lake Wolfgang to the picturesque village of St. Gilgen.
-Visit Wachau in the south with many historic monuments and the Danube River, or Bad Gastein for hot springs and relaxing spa treatments.
+Other places to see in Austria are Wachau in the south with many historic monuments and the Danube River, Melk Abbey – a Benedictine abbey that overlooks the Danube, or Bad Gastein for hot springs and relaxing spa treatments.

-Austria has stunning cities and landscapes and whether you choose to visit in the summer or winter, it is a country that oozes both sophistication and beauty.
+Austria has stunning cities and landscapes and whether you choose to travel Austria in the summer or winter, it is a country that oozes both sophistication and beauty.

 Accommodation in Austria